 As the scientists note in their study, breast cancer is still “one of the leading causes of cancer-related deaths in women in the Western world,” despite the intense research efforts in the medical community and public awareness campaigns.

-Indeed, in the United States, breast cancer remains the most common cause of cancer-related death among women of all races and ethnicities.
+Indeed, in the United States, breast cancer remains the

 The new research by Prof. Erez and colleagues uncovers a mechanism that may explain why some people have poorer outlooks than others after receiving a cancer diagnosis.
 This mechanism, the authors explain, involves fibroblasts — cells that enable tumor growth, despite not being cancerous themselves.